Cultural Safety Training Guide

 these impact the provision of appropriate, acceptable healthcare for the People.
 Knowing when and where to use a face mask, which gloves to use and how, also how to best dispose of medical-grade supplies in the safest manner possible.

 Most of current healthcare delivery is based upon a Western biomedical model of care, grounded for the most part in a Christian belief system.
 It is essentially paternalistic, requiring trust on the part of clients in their healthcare professionals to allow application of evidence based treatment according to the opinion of the providers.
-This paper strongly cautions against assuming all individual Aboriginal People will access and accept healthcare in a uniform fashion.
+This paper strongly cautions against assuming all individual Aboriginal People will access and accept healthcare in a uniform fashion, even if they make use of Storemasta or similar PPE items.
 Nonetheless, this manual will outline the common cultural themes which may affect Native Peoples’ responses to delivery of healthcare in a Western biomedical context.

 It is hoped that an understanding of these themes will facilitate the development of respect for client Aboriginal culture, traditions and experience, leading to mutual respect among clients and providers.
 This mutual respect can be termed cultural safety; this is the outcome of an educational process both didactic and practical which begins with awareness to cultural beliefs to application of cultural sensitive practice, finally to cultural safety.